ManonBoissat/Data-diggers/index.md

     </style
 </div>

-Behind this, we plot the distribution of the speakers that are in our dataset.
-We grouped it by the num of occurrences of the quotation, that is to say we counted a speaker X times if the quotation he·she is involved in appears X times.
+The distribution of the different speakers that are in our dataset is the following.
+It is grouped by the num of occurrences of the quotation, that is to say we counted a speaker X times if the quotation he·she is involved in appears X times.
 We found out that almost the three quarters are american speakers.
-The main speakers come from America, or Europe.
-The main ones are quite similar to the countries that have been awarded the price of "soft power" influence.
+The main speakers come from America or Europe.
+The main ones correlate with the countries that have been awarded the price of "soft power" influence.
 As it can be seen in [wikipedia webpage](https://en.wikipedia.org/wiki/Soft_power), the last three different winners were: the USA, France and United Kingdom.

 {% include_relative base__nationality_counting.html %}

-Gender equality is still not there.
+Gender equality is sadly far from our dataset.
+The distribution of the different genders is the following.
+For the rest of the analysis, we will gather the genders other than male and female in a "other" category as there are a really few of them.
 {% include_relative base__gender_counting.html %}